Freshwater, New South Wales: Council

 Along with all the suburbs of the Northern Beaches, Freshwater became part of the Northern Beaches Council on 12 May 2016.
 This followed the amalgamation of Manly, Pittwater and Warringah Councils.

 Australian home of surfing

 In December 1914, Duke Kahanamoku, the world sprint swimming champion, was touring Australia.
-He selected timber from a Sydney firm to fashion a board modelled on those used in his native Hawaii, and gave a demonstration to the press of surf board riding at Freshwater Beach on Thursday 24 December.
-It was the second recorded time that anyone had surfed the clean waves beyond the break in Australian waters using this Hawaiian-style surfing technique.
-The first known surf board rider was Manly local Tommy Walker who rode a board at the 1912 Freshwater surf carnival.
+He selected timber from a Sydney firm to fashion a surfboard modelled on those used in his native Hawaii, and gave a demonstration to the press of surf board riding at Freshwater Beach on Thursday, 24 December.
+It was the second recorded time that anyone had surfed the clean waves beyond the break in Australian waters using the Hawaiian surfing technique.
+The first known surf board rider was Manly local, Tommy Walker, who rode a board at the 1912 Freshwater surf carnival.